 The success depends on the shape and size of your scars, but some have enjoyed great results using laser removal treatments.
 Most laser therapies for keloid scars are done in conjunction with other treatments.
 This can include injections of steroids, the use of special dressings, and the use of bandages.
 Multiple treatments may be required, regardless of the initial type of therapy.

 Self-Harm Scars Skin Graft

 A skin graft is a surgery where the surgeon reconstructs an area of your skin that has severe self-harm scars.
 Your scars might be too difficult to treat with a laser or the size of the affected area is too big.
 The surgeon will remove a thin layer of your healthy skin from another part of your body, the so-called donor area, and transplant it to the affected area with scars.
-The new skin masks the different skin tone of where the scars used to be and will therefore camouflage the nature of these scars.
+The new skin masks the different skin tones of where the scars used to be and will therefore camouflage the nature of these scars.

 Dermabrasion and Thin Skin Grafting

 This procedure is also called Thin Skin Patch Procedure and was developed by a renowned surgeon Prof. Dr. Cengiz Acikel.
-He designed a new approach specifically for removing self-inflicted scars which are taboo in our society and receive a lot of judgments from others.
-The end results are amazing and this procedure camouflages the area where your self-harm scars have previously been and because it’s less invasive than a regular skin graft the healing is faster and has fewer complications.
+He designed a new approach specifically for removing self-inflicted scars which are taboo in our society and receive a lot of judgment from others.
+The end results are amazing and this procedure camouflages the area where your self-harm scars have previously been because it’s less invasive than a regular skin graft the healing is faster and has fewer complications.
 If you want to read more about this surgery you can buy my book Living with Scars, where I describe my journey of living with scars and going through this breakthrough procedure.